Get

 Health & Care

 When it comes to health, Persians are not the healthiest cat breed to exist.
-There are plenty of different factors that can impact the overall lifespan and health status of your Persian.
+There are plenty of different factors that can impact your Persian’s overall lifespan and health status.
 With proper breeding, a lot of these issues can be averted.

 Persians can experience a whirlwind of health issues, unfortunately leading to potentially higher vet bills and ongoing treatments.
 Some of these issues can include: